evanTheTerribleWarrior/doom-redis/README.md

 1.  **Add a WAD file**

 The repo comes with a downloaded version of Freedoom 1 & 2.
-You can find them under the `WADs` folder.
+You can find them under the `game-code/WADs` folder.

 You can include your own WADs under that folder and read from them at runtime